64-gun ship

 The 64-gun ship of the line was a type of two-decker warship defined during the 18th century, named after the number of their guns.
-64-guns had a lower battery of 24-pounders, and an upper battery of 12-pounders.
-Heavier variants with 18-pounder on the upper deck also existed.
+64-guns had a lower battery of 24-pounders and an upper battery of 12-pounders.
+Heavier variants with 18-pounders on the upper deck also existed.

 History

 The French Navy used "64-gun" as a typology for its ships.
 In the British Royal Navy, such lighter two-deckers were considered to be Third-rates, like 74-guns and 80-guns.

 During the reign of Louis XIV, numerous ships carried 60 or 62 guns, with a lower battery pierced for 12 guns on each side.
-During the reign of Louis XV, standardisation efforts were undertaken to rationalise the design and construction of these ships, with a common armament of 24-pounder, 12-pounder and 8-pounder long guns.
+During the reign of Louis XV, standardisation efforts were undertaken to rationalise the design and construction of these ships, with a common armament of 24-pounder, 12-pounder, and 8-pounder long guns.
 The first 64-gun in this sense was Borée, launched in 1734 and pierced with 13 gun ports on each side of her lower battery.
-The British started copying these ships from 1764 with HMS Asia, and also stopped building 60-gun ships.
+The British started copying these ships in 1764 with HMS Asia and also stopped building 60-gun ships.
 British ships had a slightly heavier broadside, as they typically carried 18-pounders on their upper gundeck, while the French would usually have 12-pounders.

-64-guns were no match for 74-guns, which had a 36-pounders (in France) or 32-pounders (in England) lower battery and 18-pounders on the upper gundeck (some later units even experimented with 24-pounders in the upper deck), and were usually slower than frigates.
-Their main advantage were their cheaper cost, and lower draft.
+64-guns were no match for 74-guns, which had a 36-pounders (in France) or 32-pounders (in England) lower battery and 18-pounders on the upper gundeck (some later units even experimented with 24-pounders in the upper deck) and were usually slower than frigates.
+Their main advantage were their cheaper cost and lower draft.
 This would be especially important for operations in India.